 Our team can offer advice in relation to pursuing a claim on behalf of a loved one that has sadly lost their life due to an accident in the workplace.
 With many years of experience in this area, you can trust in our advice and our friendly team, who will always advise you in a compassionate and professional manner.

 Many of our clients look for the answer to this question at the start of their enquiry, however, there are many factors to consider when settling compensation claims as each is unique.

-Our accident at work injury calculator can help you work out how much your claim could be worth, simply tell us a few details about your injury and we will give you an estimated valuation.
+Our accident at work injury calculator can help you work out how much your injury could be worth, simply tell us a few details about your injury and we will give you an estimated valuation.

 Whilst we may be able to give you a general idea of how much you could expect to receive based on our experience, we would need to know all the facts of the case, the full extent of your injuries from a specialist medical report and have details of any losses you have suffered due to the accident to be able to value your claim properly.

 Compensation is generally made up of two aspects, General damages and Special damages.

 General damages are the sum awarded for your injuries (pain and suffering) whereas special damages take into account the direct impact of the accident on for example, your financial situation.
 The HSE states that there were 175,000 self-reported injuries with over 7 days absence in 2016/2017.
 If you have been unable to work for any period of time, you may be awarded a sum for your ‘loss of earnings’.
 If you are unable to return to work after your accident, your settlement will be calculated based on your current and future needs.

 Special damages also take into account other losses as a direct consequence of the accident such as any travel or medical expenses.
-As part of your claim, we can help you access specialist rehabilitation to ensure you make the best recovery possible.
+As part of our services to you, we can help you access specialist rehabilitation to ensure you make the best recovery possible.